 One restaurant that I recommend is the Kawayanan Grill.
 They are famous in the island because of their delicious crocodile sisig!!!
 It taste like a chicken while the meat texture is like a beef.
 Very meaty!!
 Exploring the island is incomplete without tasting it.

 Once you landed at the Busuanga Airport, expect plenty of travel agencies to approach you.
 Surprisingly their rates are doubled than the normal rate so if I were you I will ignore them and go straight to the city town proper to canvass and look for more travel agencies.
 I recommend Calamaian Island Travels and Tours (0917-552-6766).
 They have cheap rates for tour packages.

 One good news in exploring Coron is that tour packages here are all joiners which makes them cheaper and more affordable.

 |To the reader: Don’t miss the fun!
 All of the images here are GIFs.
 To enjoy this travel story, let the GIFs load completely.|

 Puerto Princesa is the second largest city in the Philippines.
-But even so, you can totally backpack your way all throughout the northern part of it.
-Whether you want to explore the underground river, hop on to the famous islands, or just give it a go to the inland destinations, all may be arranged in one package.
+But even so, you can totally backpack your way all throughout its northern part.
+Whether you want to explore the underground river, hop on to the famous islands, or just give it a go to the inland destinations, all can be arranged in one package.
 Even including a five or maybe four-star hotel accommodation.
 This was the set up we had last October of 2014.
 For three days and two nights we managed to swing by with all the famous tourist spots.
 Continue reading Hitch Three: Puerto Princesa City